Pet Insurance in California (2026): Costs, Laws & Best Providers

 On January 1, 2025, California's SB 1217 (Chapter 612, Statutes of 2024) took effect, rewriting Insurance Code §§12880–12880.8 — the rules every California pet policy now has to follow.
 Four changes matter most when you're buying:

 • Waiting periods are capped — and waivable.
-Under §12880.7, a new policy's waiting period can't exceed 30 days for illnesses or orthopedic conditions, there's no waiting period for accidents, and a veterinary exam can waive even the 30 days.
+Under §12880.7, a new policy may not use an accident waiting period and its illness or non-accident orthopedic wait cannot exceed 30 days.
+A policy that uses a wait must allow an exam-based waiver, subject to disclosed examination and documentation requirements.
 That matters most for orthopedic coverage, which still carries a six- to twelve-month wait in many other states.

 • A covered condition can't be reclassified on renewal.
 The statute is blunt: "A condition for which coverage is afforded on a policy shall not be considered a preexisting condition on a renewal."
-Your carrier can't quietly drop something it already covered.
+That rule prohibits treating an already-covered condition as pre-existing at renewal; it is not a general ban on every coverage change or nonrenewal.

 • Plain, standardized disclosures.
 Insurers must give you an "Insurer Disclosure of Important Policy Provisions" (§12880.2) spelling out exclusions, waiting periods, deductibles, payout limits, how premiums change with age or a move, and how claims are calculated.